 With TrackingTime you can track time in real-time.
 It’s a combination of a task manager for programmers with a time clock.

-The tool lets your team analyze time spent on all customers, projects, and employees with company-wide timesheets.
+The tool lets your team track and analyze time spent on all customers, projects, and employees with company-wide timesheets.
 You get an overview of all running projects, every active client with a breakdown of the services you’re offering to them.

 And here’s what you can find in TrackingTime:

 - Simple time tracking with a clock in and clock out feature

 - Project billing and budgeting